 Heat Exhaustion

-Heat exhaustion, a more mild form of heatstroke, can have serious effects on your fur-baby.
+Heat exhaustion, a more mild form of heatstroke, can still have serious effects on your fur-baby.
 Heat exhaustion is common, but preventable.
 Be conscious of symptoms and make sure to plan and accommodate your pet in the warmer months.
 Consult your veterinarian for professional advice and specific care instructions.

 Signs of Heat Exhaustion in Cats